 Yield management involves the use of historical data and statistical forecasting models to provide information about our markets and guidance on how to compete to maximize our net revenue.
-Yield management forms the backbone of our revenue generation strategy and is strongly linked to our route and schedule planning and our sales and distribution methods.
+It forms the backbone of our revenue generation strategy and is strongly linked to our route and schedule planning and our sales and distribution methods.
+Yield management has also improved our pricing strategies and revenue management as a result of the automation our processes and use of robust platforms and advanced analytics tools.
 Our yield management practices enable us to react quickly in response to market changes.
 For example, our yield management systems are instrumental in helping us to identify the flight times and routes for which we offer promotions.
 By offering lower fares for seats that our yield management indicates would otherwise remain unsold, we capture additional revenue and also stimulate customer demand.